chensongpoixs/cwebrtc/README.md

-**WebRTC is a free, open software project** that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.
+﻿**WebRTC is a free, open software project** that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.
 The WebRTC components have been optimized to best serve this purpose.